Performing and Connecting

-Most importantly I learned a tremendous amount about what I could contribute through readings.
-I was guaranteed, in a sense, to succeed because of my goals.
-Before setting out I had a flash of inspiration to adopt a practice of gratitude from my daily writing routine.
+Before setting out I adapted a practice of gratitude from my daily writing routine.
 I made a moment before each reading to pray that my efforts could somehow be of service to each listener.
+Success showed up as new insights, knowledge, and a profound understanding that words matter; personal connectedness through art matters.

 Next